LaunchCodeEducation/java-web-development/src/chapters/inheritance/cat-classes.rst

 .. admonition:: Question

+   Which of the following is NOT a term for one class that extends another:

+   a. subclass

+   b. derived class

+   c. extension class

+   d. child class

+.. ans: c, extension class

+.. admonition:: Question

-   For this question, refer to the code blocks below.
+   For this question, refer to the code block below.

    .. sourcecode:: java